-Controversy over Trump phone call centers on Ukraine, as president claims new plot by Schiff
+Controversy over Trump phone call centers on Ukraine, as president decries 'partisan' complaint

-The developing controversy over a mysterious phone conversation President Trump had with a foreign leader apparently centers on Ukraine, as the president and his allies claim the uproar is just another partisan plot against him.
+The developing controversy over a mysterious phone conversation President Trump had with a foreign leader apparently centers on Ukraine, as the president and his allies fight back and claim the uproar is just another "partisan" plot against him.

 What touched off the controversy is a secret whistleblower complaint that the director of national intelligence has kept from Congress, reportedly involving a "promise" Trump made to an unnamed foreign leader.
 In the latest development, The Washington Post and The New York Times reported Thursday that the complaint relates to Ukraine.
 Fox News has not confirmed the reports.